MathoVerse100/Statistics-and-Machine-Learning-PROJECTS/02 UK-Smoking-Data/README.md

 # Analysing factors behind smoking in the UK

+In this dataset, we aim to gather insights on relationships between different factors and smoking.

 ```python
 # This Python 3 environment comes with many helpful analytics libraries installed
 # It is defined by the kaggle/python Docker image: https://github.com/kaggle/docker-python